antonis273/These_are_some_good_links/README.md

 * FIP (www.fip.fr)

     Funk, soul, eclectic, delicious world music and more from an excellent french radio station.
 Besides the main one, there are also subgenre streams.
+Miinimal to non-existent talking and no ads at all.

+* Nessradio (www.nessradio.com)

+    Positive vibes & alternative indie music. #beats #soul #crossover #electro #jazz What's more cool than a webradio station from Marrakech, Marocco?

 * Bird is the Worm (www.birdistheworm.com)